top of page

 • why traditional performance anxiety advice often falls short

-• what’s actually driving stage nerves beneath the surface
+• what’s actually driving stage fright beneath the surface

 • how hypnosis works at the level where these patterns exist